mescalito/tournament/README.md

 Frontend: [http://localhost:3000](http://localhost:3000)
 ![enter image description here](https://i.ibb.co/1mVySws/frontend.png)

-TODO:
+## TODO

+FrontEnd & backend
-- Migrato code to async await back and frond end
+- Migrate code to async await
+- Minify and bundling for production-ready

+Frontend:

-- Migrate to react hooks, frontend
+- Migrate to react hooks
+- Add formik, styled-components and yup to improve UI and UX validation

+Backend

-- User ORM (sequalize?) , backend
+- User ORM (sequalize?)
-- Include Istambul for 100% code coverage, backend
+- Include Istambul for 100% code coverage
-- TTD with Jest or Mocha, backend
+- TTD with Jest or Mocha
 - Deploy to microservice in AWS.
 - Use Joi library for Swagger autovalidation
-- Couple endpoints with swagger spec for validation and improve code injection
+- Couple endpoints with swagger spec for validation and improve gaints code injection

-- Minify and bundle front and backend
-- Add formik, styled-components and yup to improve UI and UX validation, frontend
+General:
+- Remove node_modules from repo by improving dockerfile (container) to 'npm install'.